-Succulent seafood bathed in a creamy sherry sauce with shallots, garlic and mushrooms, topped with crispy potato sticks and parmesan, then baked until bubbly and golden.
-It's the perfect baked seafood casserole for dinner parties, Sunday family dinner, or the holidays.
-Simple and easy to prepare with a fantastic flavor payoff.
+Succulent seafood bathed in a creamy sherry sauce with shallots, garlic and mushrooms, topped with crispy potato sticks and parmesan.
+It's the perfect New England Seafood Casserole Recipe for dinner parties, Sunday family dinner, or the holidays.

-Seafood casseroles come in different shapes and styles.
-This one is creamy and savory, with extra flavor and crunch from a delicious potato stick topping.
+This casserole is creamy and savory, with extra flavor and crunch from a delicious potato stick topping.
 Depending on the seafood you include, it can also be as decadent or budget friendly as you like!

 Seafood: every seafood casserole deserves a healthy portion of white fish.
 I used hake, but cod, haddock, snapper and even tilapia are all great options.
-Ling fillets are less common in the US, but if you can find them, a great firm fish solution.
 Along with the white fish, I like to add a shellfish like shrimp, sea scallops, bay scallops or lobster meat.
 Even crab meat could be a light and flavorful addition.

 Full ingredient list and measurements included in the printable recipe card below.